 - Smoking rules

-There are no legal guidelines for these policies and they can be designed around the needs of your business (for example, no smoking, including E-cigarettes, other than during lunch hour).
+There are no legal guidelines for these policies and they can be designed around the needs of your business (e.g, no smoking – including vaping – other than during lunch hour).

 You should only put policies in pace that are going to be used.
-Having a policy for the sake of it is pointless!
-Focus, keep it simple and write policies which are meaningful to your business, then stand by them.
+Having a policy just for the sake of it is pointless!
+Focus, keep it simple and write policies which are meaningful to your business.
+Then stand by them.

 Call us on 0203 627 7048 or drop us a line at email@example.com for a no-strings chat about your HR needs.